Business Division Spinoff Requires New Strategy

 “Cato allowed us the flexibility to incorporate our WAN, Internet and remote access solutions into one neat package that could be managed with a small team of people.”

-But whatever option Jacobson came up with, was a solution that we would need support.
-So he turned to C3 Technology Advisors, to narrow down the options.
-And according to Jacobson, “It wasn’t very difficult from there to see that only one solution was – Cato SASE Cloud.
-Cato allowed us the flexibility to incorporate our WAN, Internet and remote access solutions into one neat package that could be managed with a small team of people.”
+So he turned to C3 Technology Advisors, to help narrow down the options.
+“It wasn’t very difficult from there to see that there was only one solution – Cato SASE Cloud.
+Cato allowed us the flexibility to incorporate our WAN, Internet and remote access solutions into one neat package that could be managed with a small team of people,” says Jacobson.